Money Box (radio programme)

+Overview

 Money Box began in October 1977 with Louise Botting as presenter, which she continued until 1992, after which Alison Mitchell presented until September 2000.
 The current presenter is Paul Lewis.
 He has presented since September 2000, having been a reporter on the programme in the early 1990s.
 The programme has also been hosted by Naga Munchetty.

 A related phone in programme Money Box Live launched in 1990.
 It answers listeners' calls and emails on one personal finance topics.
 Money Box Live is broadcast on Wednesdays in the half-hour slot just after 3.00pm.
 Vincent Duggleby sometimes presents.

 Money Box and Money Box Live are broadcast each week throughout the year except for six weeks from mid-July to late August.
 A podcast can be downloaded and transcripts and summaries of programmes back to 2000 are available.
 On the website there is a 'Have Your Say' page which publishes listeners' views on one story from the current week's Money Box.